alexjvr1/R.temp/SEddRAD.md

 Set up new pyrad run by moving edits/ and clustxx/ to 9xSE folders.
 The DE samples will be kept in the folders in the origial run (i.e 91/, 92/, etc.).
 These data can be moved back to the original folders afterwards.

 - I deleted the DE samples by mistake, so I will need to rerun these during the final SE run.

+- I may have to rerun these samples for .98 clustering as this had not completed writing the output files before I moved the /edits and /clust.98 folders:

 Start the first SE only pyRAD (.90 clustering) on gdcsrv2.
 19 NOV 10:45